 Only able to sneak in one day in Warsaw?
 Let the city get under your skin by following along with this complete 1-day Warsaw itinerary…

 Unlike other cities in Central Europe—including the former Polish royal capital of Krakow—Warsaw isn’t one of those easy-to-digest European cities that charms at first glance.
-In fact, that image of a idyllic and graceful Central European capital doesn’t quite apply here.
+The image of an idyllic and graceful Central European capital doesn’t quite apply here.
 (Well, at least not completely.)

 The explanation is simple.
 World War II was not kind to Warsaw, leaving almost 90% of the city in ruins.
-Much of central Warsaw hails from postwar period, mostly reflecting modern architecture styles—some quite forgettable & regrettable.
+Much of central Warsaw hails from the postwar period.
+Most of its buildings reflect modern architectural styles—some forgettable & regrettable.

 Fortunately, it doesn’t end there.
-Sprinkled throughout Warsaw are eye-catching buildings reconstructed from their original Gothic, Renaissance, Baroque and Neoclassical forms to create an architectural palette that’s unlike any other city in Europe.
+Sprinkled throughout Warsaw, you’ll find no shortage of eye-catching buildings.
+Many are reconstructed from their original Gothic, Renaissance, Baroque, and Neoclassical forms.
+It creates an architectural palette unlike any other city in Europe.

-And while that’s probably reason even enough to carve out at least 24 hours in Warsaw, the Polish capital intrigues as one of Europe’s most underrated cultural destinations.
-The food & drink scene here is pumpin’ and among the best in Central Europe, standing up alongside regional heavyweights like Budapest, Prague, and Berlin while managing to keep a low-profile among the tourist hordes.
+And while that’s reason enough to carve out at least 24 hours in Warsaw, there’s more to the city than that.
+The Polish capital also intrigues as one of Europe’s most underrated cultural destinations.
+Warsaw’s food & drink scene is pumpin’ and among the best in Central Europe.
+It stands up alongside regional heavyweights like Budapest, Prague, and Berlin.
+And the bonus?
+Warsaw does it while keeping a lower profile among the tourist hordes.